IslaMurtazaev/tower-defense-ai-agent/README.md

-# Tower Defense AI Agent
+# Game Of Thrones Simulated Winterfell Defense AI Agent

 *"What is dead may never die... but with good AI, it dies much faster."*